Procurement Process Optimization with Python

 Use non-linear programming to find the optimal ordering policy that minimizes capital, transportation and storage costs

-Procurement management is a strategic approach to acquiring goods or services from preferred vendors, within your determined budget, either on or before a specific deadline.
+Procurement management is a strategic approach to acquiring goods or services from preferred vendors within your defined budget, on or before a specific deadline.

-Your target is to balance supply and demand in a manner to ensure a minimum level of inventory to meet your store demand.
+Your supply and demand require a minimum level of inventory to meet your store's demand.

 I. Scenario